Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Kernel Regression with the l1 and linf Norms

 \subsection{Regularization through Early Stopping}

+The regularization strength must be carefully selected for the model to generalize well on new data.
+While a too large regularization results in poor performance due to a too simple model, a too small regularization might result in a too complex model that incorporates the noise in the training data, and thus generalizes poorly to new data (overfitting).
+This is sometimes referred to as the bias-variance tradeoff.
+In practice, the regularization strength is usually selected by some sort of cross-validation, where parts of the data are kept aside during training and then used for validation once the model is trained.
+By training multiple models, all with different regularization strengths, one can select the model that performs best on the validation data.

-Applying the proximal gradient descent algorithm might be computationally heavy, especially when evaluating several different regularization strengths.
-In Section \ref{sec:kgf}, we showed how the solution of KGF with early stopping is very similar to that of KRR.
-Thus, running KGD until convergence once, all different regularization strengths between $t=0$ and $t=t_{\max}$ are obtained through this single execution of the algorithm.
-If something similar could be done for the $\ell_\infty$ and $\ell_1$ penalties, instead of solving the problem iteratively once for each value of $\lambda$, all different regularization strengths could be obtained through a single call of the algorithm.
+However, applying the proximal gradient descent algorithm might be computationally heavy, especially when evaluating several different regularization strengths.
+For some classes of models, there exist computationally efficient versions of leave-one-out and generalized cross-validation, but, as demonstrated in Appendix \ref{sec:fast_cv}, these do not perform well in this setting.
+Instead, we use another approach: In Section \ref{sec:kgf}, we showed how the solution of KGF with early stopping is very similar to that of KRR, with a later stopping time, $t$, corresponding to a smaller regularization strength, $\lambda$.
+Thus, running KGD until convergence once, all different stopping times, or regularization strengths, between $t=0$ (corresponding to $\lambda=\infty$) and $t=t_{\max}$ (corresponding to $\lambda=0$) are obtained through this single execution of the algorithm.
+(For more detailed descriptions of the connections between explicit regularization and early stopping, see the works by e.g.\ \citet{friedman2004gradient}, \citet{tibshirani2015general} or \citet{allerbo2022elastic}.)
+Analogously, if we can find iterative optimization algorithms that correspond to the $\ell_\infty$ and $\ell_1$ penalties, instead of solving the problem using proximal gradient descent once for each value of $\lambda$, all different early stopping regularization strengths could be obtained by one single call of that algorithm.

+The similarities between $\ell_1$ regularization (lasso) and the iterative optimization method forward stagewise regression (also known as coordinate descent, or, for infinitesimal step size, coordinate flow) are well studied, for instance by \citet{efron2004least} and \citet{hastie2007forward}. \citet{efron2004least} show that under certain conditions, including for uncorrelated data, the solutions paths of lasso and coordinate flow coincide, but even when these conditions do not hold, the solution paths tend to be very similar, where smaller correlations lead to larger similarities.
+Similarly, by comparing Equations \ref{eq:kgf_s} and \ref{eq:krr_equ}, or Equations 6 and 10 by \citet{allerbo2022elastic} for standard linear regression, we note that also for $\ell_2$ regularization and gradient flow, the solution paths exactly coincide for uncorrelated data.